zdharma-continuum/zdharma-continuum.github.io/_posts/2018-08-19-Zplugin-to-have-a-binary-module.markdown

 such feature?
 Pretty all Zsh plugin managers use `source` to load plugins.
 I only saw that Antigen might be using `eval $(<plugin.zsh)` trick, but then verified and it seems not to use it (earlier I saw some commit messages of Antigen, mentioning the trick).
-This means that with Zplugin Zsh module it will be possible to *profile* plugin loading times yielded by any plugin manager out there.
-That's why I plan to provide an installation script that will allow to use Zplugin Zsh module standalone, without installing/using Zplugin itself.
+This means that with Zinit Zsh module it will be possible to *profile* plugin loading times yielded by any plugin manager out there.
+That's why I plan to provide an installation script that will allow to use Zinit Zsh module standalone, without installing/using Zinit itself.

 Time-profiling of `source` is one of the features of the module.
 There are others, but I have to get back to coding, so I describe them on another occasion.